notsolidsnake299/My_First_Program/README.md

 The project is considered incomplete for now.
 I'll continue to improve it at some point.

+This code runs on Linux; I can adapt it for Windows.

 The program is still imperfect, so I'll keep improving it as fast as I can.
 Once it's done, you can use it! :D Feel free to use the code as a base for your own task manager.